Welcome to Today's Delight.

-So there you go, all I care is the food we cook and publish is easy to follow with accurate instructions and taste delicious.
-It might not to others but we encourage you to suggest how we can improve our recipes.
+So there you go, all I care is that the food we cook and the recipe we publish is easy to follow with accurate instructions and taste delicious.
+It might not be to others but we encourage you to suggest how we can improve our recipes.
 Suggestions are welcomed and we are grateful that you did.

 We hope you find our recipes helpful and delicious.
 Our content is straight forward with a few short stories and tips.
 Magluto na tayo!
 (Let’s cook.)

 Thank you for visiting Today’s Delight.